How to Introduce Kids to the Performing Arts

-Storybook ballets, with tales they may already know — like the annual production of the “Nutcracker” or this season’s “Peter Pan” — can be a particularly good choice.
+Storybook ballets, with tales they may already know — like the annual production of the “Nutcracker” or “Peter Pan” — can be a particularly good choice.
 Look for designated performances especially created for younger viewers.
 Charlotte Ballet offers family matinees throughout the season that last one hour and offer fun, hands-on pre-show activities, based on the day’s performance.
 At recent events, kids have made their own tutus, visited a musical petting zoo, used blocks to replicate the physics of bodies in motion, and participated in poetry and creative movement activities.

 Before You Go

 Even if you cannot attend a specific family performance, build excitement with some advance preparation.
 Kids benefit from having one or two elements they can focus on during the show.

 “We love to have children at the performances so we like to be able to connect families with educational materials and storyline materials to make it more enjoyable,” Cravotta says.
 Often times, interesting videos about either the dancers or a snippet of what the storyline might be is available on the Charlotte Ballet website.

 Explaining to kids that the performers are real people telling a story on stage also adds to the excitement.
 “Rather than diminishing from any magic, I think it helps them understand that these people are creating art [and] doing something very special,” she says.

 Pro tip: Check a venue’s website or call the box office for any questions regarding logistics, such as parking or bathroom locations to be prepared in advance.